Turn your scrap fabric into a beautiful rag wreath. This same technique can be used to create wreaths for any time of the year.

 Rag Wreath Video Tutorial

-I thought I would share the process of how to make a rag wreath with a quick video tutorial to help all the visual learners.
-Y’all enjoy!
+I thought I would share the process of making a rag wreath with a quick video tutorial to help.
+Enjoy!

-If you can’t watch the video or missed some of the steps, I also wrote out all the directions!
-Be sure to follow along with the step-by-step rag wreath instructions below.
+If you can’t watch the video or missed some of the steps, I wrote all the directions so you can easily follow along with the step-by-step instructions below to make your adorable bunny rag wreath.

 How To Make An Easter Rag Wreath

-Making a rag wreath is a simple process, but it’s even easier when you use Cricut hand tools.
+Making a rag wreath is simple, but it’s even easier when you use Cricut hand tools.

-You can make this rag wreath tutorial in a bunny shape as shown or just a wreath for any time of the year.
-Once you learn how to make a rag wreath, you might just make one for every season of the year.
-This is also a fantastic way to use up fabric scraps so start saving those from all your other projects!
+You can make this rag wreath tutorial in a bunny shape, as shown, or just a wreath for any time of the year.
+Once you learn how to make a rag wreath, you might just make one for every season.
+This is also a fantastic way to use up fabric scraps, and if you are like me, you have lots of scrap fabric to use for this fun project!

 Cricut’s Line Of Hand Tools

-The Cricut machine has a huge range of capabilities, but we are actually not going to use a Cricut machine for this project.
-Only the Cricut hand tools!
+The Cricut machine has a vast range of capabilities, but we are not going to use one for this project—only the Cricut hand tools!

-If you don’t know it already, Cricut also offers a wide range of amazing hand tools that will make your crafting easier.
+If you don’t know it already, Cricut also offers a wide range of amazing hand tools to make crafting easier.
 Some of the ones that we will be using today are:

-- Cricut TrueControl Knife – Get better control and amazing precision with this craft knife.
-I love the ergonomic feel of this knife and the blade-changing system where you never have to touch the blade.
+- Cricut TrueControl Knife – This craft knife offers better control and amazing precision.
+I love its ergonomic feel and blade-changing system, which means you never have to touch the blade.
 Also, it does not roll!
-If you think a craft knife is a craft knife, think again!
-This one will change your crafting life for the better.
+If you think all craft knives are the same, this one will change your mind!

 - Cricut Self-Healing Mat – These double-sided mats are gorgeous on one side and have a great grid pattern for measuring on the other.
-A self-healing mat is a must in any craft space, in my opinion, and this is a gorgeous one as well as a useful addition to your supplies.
+In my opinion, a self-healing mat is a must in any craft space, and this is a gorgeous and helpful addition to your supplies.

-- 60 mm Cricut Rotary Cutter – This rotary cutter is symmetrically designed to work well for both left and right-handed users.
-It has a sliding cover with a quick-release button to cover your blade when you’re not using it.
+- 60 mm Cricut Rotary Cutter—This rotary cutter is symmetrically designed to work well for left—and right-handed users.
+It has a sliding cover with a quick-release button that covers the blade when not in use.

 - Cricut Cutting Ruler – The absolute best thing about this ruler is the protective guard that shields your hands from sharp cutting tools.
-You will also love the nonslip base that helps keep this one in place while cutting a wide range of materials.
+You will also love the nonslip base, which helps keep it in place while cutting a wide range of materials.

 - Cricut Acrylic Ruler – This is another must-have in my craft room.
-A see-through ruler like this one makes measurements super easy and the measurement marks in 1/8″ increments help make precision cuts easier!
+A see-through ruler like this makes measurements easy, and the measurement marks in 1/8″ increments help make precision cuts easier!

 Supplies Needed To Make Rag Wreath